 While most of the more famous camellia varieties tend to be on the taller size (averaging about 8 ft. tall when mature, though very old specimens can top out at 20 ft.), there are plenty that stay smaller and more compact.
 These varieties are ideal for planting under the canopy of tall, open trees where water and soil conditions are compatible; tall, deep-rooted pine trees are ideal.
 As their roots are shallow, avoid planting them under shallow-rooted shade trees such as birch and maple.
 These are also a good solution to what to plant along a foundation on the shady side of the house.

 While there aren’t an endless variety of them, some of the sasanquas have a naturally low growing, horizontal habit which makes for pretty fabulous ground covers in partial shade.
 Use them under trees, between taller camellia shrubs, or on slopes–anywhere they can be left to their own devices to scramble and branch out.
 One bonus is that while deer will munch on the pretty flowers (sigh), they tend to leave the glossy, deep-green foliage alone.

-Finally, we come to one of the best uses for camellias in the landscape, which is the way they prettily disguise not-so-lovely moments such as fences and weird spaces where you want something, but don’t want to fuss over it.
+Finally, we come to one of the best uses for camellias in the landscape, which is the way they prettily disguise not-so-lovely moments such as fences and weird spaces where you want something but don’t want to fuss over it.
 Side of the garage?
 Somewhat narrow space along the driveway?
-Lattice that’s not giving you the privacy you want?
+The lattice that’s not giving you the privacy you want?
 A wall of camellia creates a sleight of hand that makes all of that disappear behind evergreen foliage that always looks good.
-Underplant them with something that blooms during the summer and you’ll turn an eyesore into an eviable feature.
+Underplant them with something that blooms during the summer and you’ll turn an eyesore into an enviable feature.

 What Camellias Want